franzinc/agraph-examples/ansible/README.md

   You must edit three files to personalize the configuration and then you can use the Makefile to install, start and stop the AllegroGraph servers on one or more machines.

+ There is also a Makefile rule called `agraph` for creating the `/etc/rc.d/init.d` shell script for starting and stopping the server when the machine is started or shutdown.

 ## Configuration
  There are a vast number of server configuration parameters